Eidion/5eDnDHomeBrew/Nerath/wizardtraditions.md

 # Wizard Traditions

+In the setting of Nerath, many wizards do not cling to specific schools of magic as the focus and boundaries of study.
+Instead, they belong to arcane orders with specific teachings, history, and goals.
+Each of these orders confers specific magical techniques

 ## Golden Wyvern Initiates

 * The Golden Wyverns were the Nerath Legion's most well regarded war-wizard division.